 AFC Debut Number: 89 AFC Debut Game: Round 1 v Carlton, 1998

 In the space of 12 months Mark Stevens went from a North Melbourne fringe player to a Crows premiership player after winning the 1998 grand final against his old club.

-Stevens, from Heyfield, played just 21 games in three years with the Kangaroos before he was traded to Adelaide at the end of 1997.
-A key position player who faced plenty of competition at North, he quickly became an important tall option for Adelaide, playing defence in the 1998 premiership win.
-He finished fourth in the best and fairest in 1999 but broke a leg early in the next season before returning in the SANFL finals.
+Stevens, from Heyfield, Victoria, played just 21 games in three years with North Melbourne before he was traded to Adelaide at the end of 1997.
+A key position player who had faced plenty of competition at North, he quickly became an important tall option for Adelaide, playing in defence in the 1998 premiership win.
+He finished fourth in the best and fairest in1999 but broke a leg early in the next season before returning for the SANFL finals.

-Stevens returned to the AFL in style, finishing runner-up to Andrew McLeod in the 2001 Club Champion award (he polled votes in every game he played), and he was third in 2003.
-Injury troubles returned, however, and he retired in 2005.
+The following year Stevens returned to the AFL in style, finishing runner-up to Andrew McLeod in the 2001 Club Champion award (he polled votes in every game he played), and he was placed third in 2003.
+His importance to the team was recognised by him winning the Club’s Best Team Man Award twice.
+Injury troubles returned, however, restricting him to only 13 games in his last three seasons and he retired in 2005.